cnizzardini/cakephp-sakila-plugin/README.md

 This Cake 4 plugin comes with a snapshot and data seeds for the [MySQL Sakila Sample Data](https://dev.mysql.com/doc/sakila/en/).
 I found myself needing test data when I am creating new plugins and wanted something with complex enough relations for realistic development.
+While the SQL dump provided by MySQL is okay, it doesn't follow full Cake conventions.
+This plugin includes full cake conventions and additional schema improvements.

 ## Install